CausalBenchOrg/CausalBench-Docs/docs/papers.md

 # Papers

-CausalBench is also an academic work, and every now and then, we push the boundaries of Collaborative Benchmarking with Causality, and lower the bar of entry into the domain by.
-Throughout this endeavor, we write, publish, and present works.
-Here, we present an active list of our work:
+CausalBench is also an academic work, and every now and then, we push the boundaries of Collaborative Benchmarking with Causality, and lower the bar of entry into the domain.
+Through this endeavor, we write, publish, and present works.
+Below is an active list of our work:

 ## Conference Appearances